Skip to main content

 Since a respiratory cause is more likely in children, cardiopulmonary resuscitation starts with five initial breaths.
 Experienced emergency responders should perform CPR in a 15:2 ratio.
 Ventilation is usually performed using a bag-valve-mask.
 If this treatment is ineffective, a supraglottic airway can be inserted.

-Special guidelines for airway management and ventilation during CPR
+Special recommendations for airway management and ventilation during CPR

 For endotracheal intubation, chest compression should be interrupted for as short a time as possible, ideally less than 5 seconds.
-The choice between video and direct laryngoscopy for intubation depends on local protocols and the experience of the first responder.
-Capnography should be used to confirm the position of the endotracheal tube.
+If video laryngoscopy is available, it should be preferred to direct laryngoscopy.
+Capnography should be used to confirm the position of the tracheal tube and is mandatory.

-After inserting the endotracheal tube or a supraglottic airway (SGA), ventilation is performed at a rate of 10/min and chest compression is continued without pausing during ventilation.
-If an SGA leak leads to insufficient ventilation, the compressions and ventilation are again performed in a 30:2 ratio.
+After inserting the tracheal tube or a supraglottic airway (SGA), ventilation is performed at a rate of 10/min and a tidal volume of 6–7 ml per kg body weight, and chest compression is continued without pausing during ventilation.
+If a leak in the SGA leads to insufficient ventilation, the compressions and ventilation are again performed in a 30:2 ratio.

 A detailed description of ventilation techniques during resuscitation, in particular for secured and unsecured airways, can be found in our article on ventilation during resuscitation.